bear-block/callx/README.md

 - 🚀 **Expo plugin** for automatic configuration
 - 🔧 **TypeScript**: Full TypeScript support

+> Note: Android flow has been tested end-to-end. iOS configuration is updated and aligned, but real-device VoIP push testing is still pending.

 ### 📋 Platform Support

 | Feature | iOS | Android |